The Enneagram in Psychotherapy and Coaching

 The Enneagram is a powerful tool for psycho-spiritual growth.
 It does not put any of us in a ‘box’.
 It helps us work with our nuanced personality differences by tapping into our unique shadows and strengths.

-Do you want to know your deepest desires, drive, passions and strengths?
+Do you want to know your deepest desires, drives, passions and strengths?

 Are you interested in knowing your true, soulful self?